Free SEN teaching resources

 7) Wrap the present with your child.

-Some of our student’s are not keen on the unknown or surprises.
+Some of our children are not keen on the unknown or surprises.
 Why not wrap the present with your child so they know what to expect?

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.